Apollo 18: The Moon Missions

 Apollo 18: The Moon Missions is a simulation video game developed by American studio AIM Software and published by Project Two Interactive on March 31, 1999, for Windows.

 The game tales place on two disks: a video-heavy tutorial disk, and the simulation training at Johnson Space Center.
 Players learn proper commands and sequence, and then apply this to the Apollo 18 to ensure a successful launch.

-While the Apollo 18 is fictitious, the game is based on the real events that led to the 1969 moon landing.
+While the Apollo 18 is fictitious, the game is based on the real events that led to the 1969 Moon landing.

+Reception

 IGN felt that the game ultimately left feelings of boredom and frustration.
 Gamesmania gave the title a rating of 20% while PC Joker gave it 19%.
 GamePro criticised the Spartan 200 page manual.